Ghaderpour/Alps/README.md

 This repository contains the code and data used in the manuscript:

-**"Elevation-Dependent Coupling Between Land Surface Temperature and Snow Cover in the Alpine Conifer and Mixed Forests Ecoregion: A Multi-Scale Trend and Cross-Wavelet Analysis"**
+**"Elevation-Dependent Coupling Between Land Surface Temperature and Snow Cover in the Alpine Conifer and Mixed Forests Ecoregion: A Multi-Scale Trend and Cross-Wavelet Analysis"** by E. Ghaderpour et al. (2026) in Ecological Informatics

 ## Repository Contents